The London Archives Partnership (LAP) was formed in 2013 with a vision to enable:

 Recent topics addressed include archive services’ involvement in London Borough of Culture bids and delivery, benchmarking opening hours to maximise efficient service delivery, the UK-wide Archive Service Accreditation standard, fundraising opportunities, and the need for preservation solutions for born-digital records created within local authorities.

 Through six case studies, the brochure shows how archives are at the forefront of wider local government priorities including embedding inclusion, place-making, and enhancing wellbeing.
-It also emphasises the role of archives in supporting good governance.
+It also emphasises the role of archives in supporting good governance and councils’ statutory obligations in relation to collecting, preserving, and making accessible the records of their activities.

 Past Projects and Collaborations